zhaojj2209/tp/docs/UserGuide.md

 Accidentally entered the wrong command and wish to modify it without typing it out again fully?
 Simply press the ↑ or ↓ arrow keys on your keyboard to navigate through your command history.

-* The command history keeps track of the latest 50 commands entered.
+* The command history keeps track of the latest 50 commands entered in the current session.
 * The command input box must be focused on, i.e. ensure that the text cursor is blinking in the command input box.
 * Press the ↑ arrow key to retrieve the previous commands.
   * Each press of the ↑ arrow key retrieves the command immediately preceding the current command.